 Section 248a – a petition filed pursuant to, or a proceeding conducted under, 30 V.S.A. § 248a.
 Under Section 248a, applicants may seek approval from the Commission for the construction or installation of wireless telecommunications facilities that are to be interconnected with other telecommunications facilities.

-As with Section 248 projects, prior to beginning site preparation or constructing a proposed project under Section 248(j), the project must be certified by the Commission to be in the public good.
-When determining whether to grant a certificate of public good (CPG), the Commission considers whether the proposed project meets the statutory criteria from 30 V.S.A. § 248 (see Section 248 criteria).
+As with Section 248 projects, prior to site preparation or construction of a proposed project under Section 248(j), the project must be certified by the Commission to be in the public good.
+When determining whether to grant a Certificate of Public Good (CPG), the Commission considers whether the proposed project meets the statutory criteria from 30 V.S.A. § 248 (see Section 248 criteria).
 These criteria include site-specific environmental criteria incorporated from Act 250, in addition to other issues such as need, reliability, and economic benefit.
-The Commission may only issue a CPG if it finds that the proposed project promotes the general good of the state, after considering the relevant statutory criteria.
+The Commission may only issue a CPG if it finds that the proposed project promotes the general good of the State, after considering the relevant statutory criteria.

 Serve, Service – the act of providing a document to a mandatory recipient in a case.
 In the Commission’s electronic case management system, ePUC, notification of filed information in a case is provided by ePUC.
-Persons not using ePUC to make a filing must serve the information on all applicable entities.
+Persons not using ePUC to make a filing must serve the information on all applicable entities in paper unless an entity has agreed to receive the information in another format.

 Service List – a list of the names and contact information of the parties who are entitled to receive a copy of all filings made and all orders and notices issued in a Commission case.
 The service list also contains contact information for anyone other than a party who has asked to receive copies of all notices and orders in the case.
 Such persons are not required to be sent copies of filings made by the parties.
 If you are not a party to a case but would like to be placed on the service list to receive copies of notices and orders, please refer to the case in ePUC or contact the Clerk of the Commission.

-Service Quality and Reliability Plan or SQRP – All electric utilities, Vermont Gas, FairPoint, and Efficiency Vermont have plans documenting how the utility plans to meet certain service quality and reliability standards or compensate customers affected by the utility in the event of the utility’s poor performance.
+Service Quality and Reliability Plan or SQRP – All electric utilities, Vermont Gas, Efficiency Vermont, and some cable companies have plans documenting how the utility plans to meet certain service quality and reliability standards or compensate customers affected by the utility in the event of the utility’s poor performance.

-Site Visit – The Commission or a hearing officer may conduct a site visit, depending on the nature and requirements of the case.
+Site Visit – The Commissioners or a hearing officer may conduct a site visit, depending on the nature and requirements of the case.
 The purpose of the site visit is to provide the Commission with a better sense of possible impacts of the proposed project.
-The site visit will typically include walking through some or all of the areas to be affected by the proposed project to view existing conditions, and the opportunity for the project proponent to describe what the project would include and how the existing conditions would be altered by the proposed project.
+The site visit will typically include walking through some or all of the areas to be affected by the proposed project to view existing conditions, with an opportunity for the project proponent to describe what the project would include and how the existing conditions would be altered by the proposed project.

 Most Section 248 proceedings include a site visit.
 For most other types of cases, a site visit is only scheduled if the Commission determines that viewing the site would be beneficial in reaching a decision in a case.